Ramsingh Bhai Verma: Ousted

 The central leadership of the Indian National Trade Union Congress (INTUC) sought to mediate between the warring Indore factions, sending Kashi Nath Pandey as the arbitrator.
 On January 19, 1964, the day that Pandey was set to arrive, the Verma faction was organizing a Pratinidhi Sabha (Assembly of Delegates).
 Tiwari on the other hand mobilized 7,000 workers to the streets, blocking traffic.
 The rally was the largest public gathering of the IMMS factional conflict.
 The Dravid-Tiwari faction besieged Shram Shibir, which Pandey had reportedly entered through a rear door.
 Pandey came out of the gates to speak with the protestors.
 The January 19, 1964 showed to the INTUC central leadership that it was Dravid and Tiwari that had a real mass base in Indore, which tipped the scales to their favour.
 The central leadership intervened, and Verma resigned from his post as IMMS president.
-In February 1964 the central leadership of INTUC dissloved the INTUC Madhya Pradesh and IMMS committees.
+In February 1964 the central leadership of INTUC dissolved the INTUC Madhya Pradesh and IMMS committees.
 Dravid was installed as the new president of INTUC Madhya Pradesh State Committee and Tiwari was installed as the new president of IMMS.